 The mage, heavily frustrated, casts protection on himself and, surrounded by a light blue globe, walks past Alvra and Phaedra unchallenged.
 His will is too strong for them to overcome and the Xaniqos cannot attack him directly.
 Seething with frustration, the siblings watch the Despana drow.
 The scout whispers ‘Going downstairs, can’t hit the mage,’ and both Jharrath and Lilith hear her words through the wizard’s spell.

 The scout walks into the basement and passes a portcullis.
 Masses of pointed chains hang from the ceiling, blocking her view.
 She activates a special ability that, when triggered, will dazzle the mage, so she will no longer be visible to him.
-Phaedra walks until the end of the corridor and hears how the chains start to move.
+Phaedra walks to the end of the corridor and hears how the chains start to move.
 A humanoid appears, more chains wrapped around him.
 It seems like the chains respond to the creature, and suddenly four chains seem to grow longer and attack and hurt Phaedra.

 Alvra glances into the mage’s room and sees a desk and a bookcase.
 If he can’t attack the mage directly, he will try to intimidate the Despana brigand.
 He jumps behind him and roars “I’ll feed your balls to the rats!”
 As a result of this unconventional approach, the mage staggers on the stairs.
 The cleric, in pursuit of her sister, walks towards him.
 She is not impressed by the mage’s sanctuary spell and attacks him with her flail.
 The mage hastily retreats into the basement.
 Alvra searches the mage’s room.
 Apart from a desk and a bookcase, he discovers a big chest.